 Traders who spot the sideways structure early can take advantage of repetitive patterns, using range-bound setups to generate consistent returns until the market finally chooses a direction.

-The strength and length of a trend line usually depend on how many times the price respects the trend line as well as the fundamentals driving the market.
+The strength and length of a trend line usually depend on how often price respects it and on the fundamentals driving the market.
 A trend line that connects three or more swing points is far more reliable than one drawn from a single bounce.
 The longer it has been in place, the more traders are watching it, which adds to its staying power.

 However, the universal truth is that all trend lines eventually break.
 In FOREX, an uptrend might last weeks if backed by central bank policy shifts, while in stocks, earnings momentum from good product launches can fuel rallies for months.